gustavowcruz/gustavowcruz/README.md

 - 👋 Hi, I’m @gustavowcruz
 - 👀 I’m interested in front-end web development, data science and AI.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning PHP and Laravel 12 aplications.
 - 📫 How to reach me: gwgustavowagner@hotmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: :)
+- ⚡ Fun fact: ;)

 <!---
 gustavowcruz/gustavowcruz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.